rezazamani2329/UC-Berkeley--AIML-EDA-and-feature-engineering-/README.md

 ### Data Visualization
 - we check data, find one column is not revelant.
-- check the number of null data, result is as following
-- Number of ull data
-- car                     12576
-- CoffeeHouse               217
-- Restaurant20To50          189
-- CarryAway                 151
-- RestaurantLessThan20      130
-- Bar                       107
 -we check null data, and then decide to fill them with mode

 ### What proportion of the total observations chose to accept the coupon